 European Investment Bank (EIB)

-With a lending portfolio of over EUR 70 billion the European Investment Bank is one of the world’s biggest public lending institution – bigger even than the World Bank.
+With a lending portfolio of over EUR 66 billion (in 2020) the European Investment Bank is one of the world’s biggest public lending institution.
+Together with the European Investment Fund they create the EIB Group.
+In 2020, 14% of the EIB’s financing was outside the EU.

 In spite of its crucial role in development finance – both within and outside the European Union – the EIB frequently neglects environmental and social aspects in its investments and has a strong aversion to share information with the public.
 Its staff is by far too small to monitor projects effectively.